aimclub/Fedot.Industrial/docs/source/index.rst

 machine learning.

-It provides a set of tools for solving several problems related to time series and computer vision: anomaly detection, classification, object detection and image classification.
+It provides a set of tools for solving several problems related to time series and computer vision: anomaly detection, classification, and object detection and classification.

 The framework is based on the FEDOT_ framework using its algorithmic kernel in terms of evolutionary optimization and obtaining graph-like